The Rialto open pamphlet competition 2018

 Your pamphlet must have a title which should appear on each page.
 Please do a front page with the pamphlet title and list of contents.
 Entries must be anonymous.
 Please don’t put your name or contact details on any of the pages.
 And don’t give us any other information (eg magazine credits).

-If submitting by post: please send us two copies of your front page.
+When submitting by post: please send us two copies of your front page.
 Both copies should show the pamphlet title and a contents list.
 One copy only should also contain your contact details: name, address, email, phone number.

-If submitting through Submittable: please put the title of your pamphlet in the title box; do not include your name.
+When submitting through Submittable: please put the title of your pamphlet in the title box; do not include your name.
 In the contact details box list your name, address, email, phone number.
 The document you upload may be a Pdf; Word .doc or .docx; or .Odt

 Anyone may enter unless they advise or work for The Rialto.